top of page

 Lunch

 We supply the snacks.
 You provide the lunch.
-Each rider will be given a handlebar bag 9"x 4.5" to carry their lunch

 Water bottle and cage to ensure cyclist has water / fluids on hand and remains hydrated throughout bike ride